New to fermented foods? Here’s 4 easy steps to add fermented foods to your diet.

-These delicious traditional food have slowly phased out of the American diet in favor of convenience foods.
+Traditional fermented foods have slowly phased out of the American diet in favor of convenience foods.
 It’s a shame because fermented foods contain probiotics that nourish your gut.
 They help aid in digestion and absorption of vitamins and minerals.
 Fermentation also increases certain vitamins and nutrients in foods.

 Our first easy step is to upgrade what you’re already eating.
 For example, traditionally, foods like pickles and sauerkraut were made by fermenting.
 However, most commercial pickles and sauerkraut available today are simply preserved with vinegar.
 Vinegar is a fermented product, however when you process fermented foods with heat (like in the canning process), you kill the beneficial bacteria.

 To upgrade your current pickled choices, look for foods that are lacto-fermented.
 One brand that carries lacto-fermented foods is Bubbies.
 Our family loves their dill pickles.
-They carry sauerkraut, relishes, and more. (you can get some awesome fermented sauerkraut from Costco!)
+They carry sauerkraut, relishes, and more (you can get some awesome fermented sauerkraut from Costco!).

-Easy Fermented Substitutions
+Step Two: Easy Fermented Food Substitutions

 After you upgrade what you are already using, try making some simple substitutions.
 You can swap some standard diet staples for fermented or cultured foods by doing the following: